tomonarifeehan/donkey-kong/README.md

 # DonkeyKong
 Gameboy Advance Donkey Kong Game - Created for CS 2110 at Georgia Institute of Technology

-**Source Code**
+## Source Code

-Source code is found in the `src` directory.
+Source code is found in the `src` folder.
 It requires special files and tools provided in CS 2110 to compile.

 Installs ​ the​ ​ GBA​ ​ emulator​ ​ and​ ​ the​ ​ compiler​ ​ toolchain.</br>
 ```sudo​ apt-get​ install​ gcc-arm-none-eabi```</br>